 There are a few factors that don’t always show up in photos but still shape your entire experience.

 Travel is one of the biggest.
 On paper, the drive from Albuquerque to Taos is about 125 miles.
 In reality, that’s close to 2 hours, and it changes how your guests plan their trip.
 Some will turn it into a full getaway!
-This is great for the couple who wants their wedding to feel like an event, rather than a pit stop in their local town.
+This is great for the couple who wants their wedding to feel like an event rather than a pit stop in their hometown.

 Altitude is another subtle one.
 In northern New Mexico, you’re often around 7,000 feet.
 The pace of the day naturally slows, people drink more water, take their time getting ready, and settle into the environment a little more slowly.
 It’s not a drawback, but it does shape the energy of your ceremony and reception.